Salads

 In honour of that honey pot memory I’m sharing a recipe for a honey-sweetened salad dressing.
 The recipe is adapted from the book, A Year of the Best, Seasonal Recipes from the Best of Bridge.

 This is my house dressing, my go-to recipe that I always have in the fridge.
-I often substitute molasses or maple syrup for the honey.
-All three variations are delicious.
+I often substitute maple syrup for the honey.
+Both variations are delicious.

 In the book this dressing is served with a spinach feta salad but it’s delicious on any kind of green salad.
-I sometimes substitute walnut oil for the olive oil, and use wine or sherry vinegar.
+I sometimes substitute walnut oil for the olive oil, and use wine or sherry vinegar in place of the apple cider vinegar.

 In the summer it’s nice tossed with grains and diced vegetables for a hearty grain salad.